 Our team of volunteers are united in the belief that all members of the community deserve access to a quality education in the humanities.
 Our conversational approach invites participants to ask questions, take intellectual risks, explore issues in depth, develop new academic skills and habits of mind, and gain a public voice.
 We also hope to build strong and lasting relationships.

 Humanities for Everybody classes are small (capped at 18 students).
-They include an instructor, a graduate assistant, and often one or more volunteer alumni mentors.
+They include an instructor and often one or more volunteer alumni mentors.
 Core subjects of literature, philosophy, history and cultural studies remain the same, but the specific focus of each session changes based on the interests and expertise of our professors.

 All participants in the program will receive free books, tuition and supplies.
 There are no citizenship requirements for this program.
 Active participants are also encouraged to request assistance with their college or job applications, including references and letters of recommendation written by H4E faculty.
-If you are a member of the Kalamazoo community and would like to attend our free courses, listen to our short lectures, and engage in spirited discussions about the humanities, see our site for community participants.
+If you are a member of the Kalamazoo community and would like to attend our free courses, listen to our short lectures, and engage in spirited discussions about the humanities, see Community Programs.